dti-research/tracker/examples/fashion_mnist/README.md

 tracker experiment create cnn_test
 ```

 where `cnn_test` could be any unique identifier for your experiment.
+Remember
+that you have to be at the root of the project when invoking this command.
+You
+can always do a `tracker ls` to see the list of Tracker projects and
+subsequently a `tracker cd PROJ_NAME` to cd into the project directory.

 The command will create an empty configuration file and prompt you for
 operation name (e.g. train, test, evaluate, etc.), script location, seed and